I love throwing parties. Correction, I LOVE throwing parties!

 Love throwing parties but never know where to start when planning?

 This is the exact process I use for every event I host.
 It’s a great guide to pop on clipboard and keep handy during the planning and setup process.
-It’s only $4.99 and the download is yours to keep.
+It’s only $6.50 and the download is yours to keep forever.
 You can print unlimited copies anytime you want.
-You can purchase yours here via PayPal and download instantly.
+Click the above image to get your Etsy download, and please check out the whole shop to see all the other helpful products designed specifically for a Busy Mama like you.